patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataRulesRuleDTOCondition.md

 ### NewAuthorizeEditorDataRulesRuleDTOCondition

-`func NewAuthorizeEditorDataRulesRuleDTOCondition(type_ EnumAuthorizeEditorDataConditionDTOType, left AuthorizeEditorDataConditionsComparandDTO, right AuthorizeEditorDataConditionsComparandDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, condition AuthorizeEditorDataConditionDTO, reference AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataRulesRuleDTOCondition`
+`func NewAuthorizeEditorDataRulesRuleDTOCondition(type_ EnumAuthorizeEditorDataConditionDTOType, conditions []AuthorizeEditorDataConditionDTO, left AuthorizeEditorDataConditionsComparandDTO, right AuthorizeEditorDataConditionsComparandDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, condition AuthorizeEditorDataConditionDTO, reference AuthorizeEditorDataReferenceObjectDTO, ) *AuthorizeEditorDataRulesRuleDTOCondition`

 NewAuthorizeEditorDataRulesRuleDTOCondition instantiates a new AuthorizeEditorDataRulesRuleDTOCondition object This constructor will assign default values to properties that have it defined,